asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

 weight: 260
 ---

 Bindings in AsyncAPI provide a way to add protocol-specific information to the AsyncAPI documentation.
-They can be added to different parts of the document, such as servers, channels, or messages, to specify common details specific to a particular protocol.
+They can be added to different document parts, such as servers, channels, or messages, to specify standard details specific to a particular protocol.
 The purpose of bindings is to enhance the understanding and usage of the API by providing additional context and configuration options for different protocols.

 ```mermaid
 graph TD